 Friday, November 9, 2001

-NCC trying to erase the past
+NCC erasing the past

 As the National Capital Commission works toward turning Leamy Lake Park into a golf course, they're naturally eager to minimize the park's ecological value, to the extent of literally erasing its ecological status from the park sign.
 This photographic gem is provided courtesy SOS Leamy Coalition for the Preservation of Leamy Lake Park.